-Plan Feature Health Reimbursement Medical Plan Health Savings Medical Pla Contribution \$700 Individual \$700 Individual \$1400 Family \$1400 Family Annual net deductible \$450 per person \$800 employee only (deductible minus health \$900 max per family \$1,600 if covering dependents incentive) Annual out-of-pocket \$3,300 per person \$3,000 employee only maximum (with deductible) \$6,300 max per family \$6,000 if covering dependents
+Plan Feature Health Reimbursement Medical Plan Health Savings Medical Plan Contribution \$700 Individual \$1400 Family \$700 Individual \$1400 Family Annual net deductible (deductible minus health incentive) \$450 per person \$900 max per family \$800 employee only \$1,600 if covering dependents Annual out-of-pocket maximum (with deductible) \$3,300 per person \$6,600 max per family \$3,000 employee only \$6,000 if covering dependents

 Any balance left in the Health Reimbursement Account (HRA) or the Health Savings Account (HSA) that is unused at the end of the plan year may be rolled over to the HRA or HSA account for the next plan year in accordance with the terms of the accounts or any applicable/required laws.
 If the nurse has been employed for at least five years with the Medical Center, he or she may use the money in the HRA upon termination of employment for purposes permitted by the plan.
 Nurses on an unpaid leave may also use the vested balance in the HRA to pay for COBRA premiums.
+Starting in 2016, HRA funds (those associated with the Health Reimbursement Medical Plan) will be available to cover eligible Providence employee dental and vision plan expenses, and not just HRA Medical Plan expenses.
+HRA funds deposited after Jan.
+1, 2016, will no longer be available for use after termination from Providence unless enrolled in COBRA.